The evolution of mobile technology and connected digital ecosystems

 End-to-end encryption standards

-Messaging applications utilize cryptographic keys stored locally on devices, meaning that service providers and interceptors see only scrambled code, keeping the content of personal and professional communications completely private and inaccessible.
+Messaging applications utilize cryptographic keys stored locally on devices, meaning that service providers and hackers see only scrambled code, keeping the content of personal and professional communications completely private and inaccessible.